Not-So-Filter/s1-proto-disasm/README.md

 # Sonic 1 Prototype Disassembly
-This fork of the Mega Drive Developer's Collective disassembly of the Sonic 1 Prototype is a heavily modified version and targets the ASM68K assembler.
+This branch of the Mega Drive Developer's Collective disassembly of the Sonic 1 Prototype is a hybrid AS and ASM68K disassembly.